Bodo Rudwaleit

 Bodo Rudwaleit (born 3 August 1957) is a German former football goalkeeper who played as goalkeeper for the record champion BFC Dynamo from 1976 to 1989.

 Career

 Early years

 Rudwaleit began playing football for enterprise sports community BSG Einheit Woltersdorf.
 He joined the youth academy of football club BFC Dynamo in 1969.

 Playing career

-Rudwaleit made his first appearance with the first team of BFC Dynamo as a 19-year old against FC Carl Zeiss Jena in the eighth matchday of the 1976-77 DDR-Oberliga on 22 October 1976.
-He was known for being unusually tall for a football player at the time, with an height of 2.02 meters.
-He then became the first-choice goalkeeper during the 1977-78 season.
+Rudwaleit made his first appearance with the first team of BFC Dynamo as a 19-year-old against FC Carl Zeiss Jena in the eighth matchday of the 1976–77 DDR-Oberliga on 22 October 1976.
+He was known for being unusually tall for a football player at the time, with a height of 1.98 meters.
+He then became the first-choice goalkeeper during the 1977–78 season.